MCDReforged/MCDReforged/docs/source/configuration.rst

 Leave it blank for MCDR to use the system encoding.
 If it doesn't work (e.g. random characters appear in the console), you need to manually set them to the correct encoding / decoding methods used by the server

-For Minecraft servers, if you are on an operating system that doesn't using UTF-8 as the default charset, it's highly suggested to ensure all encoding / decoding use UTF-8 charset, due to the following facts:
+For vanilla Minecraft servers, if you are on an operating system that doesn't using UTF-8 as the default charset, it's highly suggested to ensure all encoding / decoding use UTF-8 charset, due to the following facts:

-1. Python 3 uses UTF-8 to store strings
+*   Python 3 uses UTF-8 to store strings
-2. Minecraft servers always use UTF-8 for reading stdin
+*   Vanilla Minecraft servers always use UTF-8 for reading stdin
-3. Minecraft servers use the default charset of the operating system for writing stdout / stderr / log files
+*   Vanilla Minecraft servers use the default charset of the operating system for writing stdout / stderr / log files
-4. The default charset of your operating system might not be UTF-8.
+*   The default charset of your operating system might not be UTF-8.
     For example, Windows may use GBK as the default charset for Chinese users
+*   Non-UTF-8 charset tends to cause annoying codec problems during encoding / decoding, resulting in MCDR being unable to communicate normally with the server

 .. mermaid::
     :alt: pipe